 The Pool's offices are located within County office space, and the Pool utilizes the services of County personnel in its operations.
 As such, the Pool pays the County for certain administrative and personnel support services.
-Such expenses totaled \$197,500 and \$147,500 in each of the fiscal years 2017 and 2016, respectively.
+Such expenses totaled \$257,500 and \$197,500 during the fiscal years 2020 and 2019, respectively.